Hidden-Histories/Public-Resources/administration/README.md

 ## Admins Overview
 This folder contains tutorials for administrators to set up **porPOIse accounts** and **layers** for **Hidden Histories** artists and helpers.

-Please go through the tutorials in the given order:
+Please go through the tutorials in the given order (they have internal links to each other in the proper sequence):

 1. [Getting Started: ARpoise Admins](GettingStarted-ARpoiseAdmins.md).